CprimeLearningLabs/terraform-azure-intro/labs/lab-3.4-Database/lab3.4-postgresql_database.md

 ## Preparation

-If you did not complete lab 3.3, you can simply copy the code from that lab (and run terraform apply) as the starting point for this lab.
+If you did not complete lab 3.3, you can simply copy the solution code from that lab (and run terraform apply) as the starting point for this lab.

 ## Lab